Gig-o-Matic/GO3/README.md

 }
 ```

+## Formatting standards

+We are converting the project to `autopep8`.

 ## Task queue

 Django-Q is used as a task queue, and the default setting uses the standard database as a broker.
 Tasks can be serialized into the database without any additional configuration.
 However, a separate process is used to run these items in the queue.
 This can be launched with